Introduction

 Populating Your Library

-If you're getting started or need a quick example for a new tool, you can populate IntelliShell with commands from the community-driven tldr pages project.
+If you're getting started or need a quick set of examples for common tools, you can populate your library with commands from the community-driven tldr pages project.

 intelli-shell tldr fetch -c tar -c git

-command is highly configurable, allowing you to import pages for specific commands or categories.
-For a full list of options, see thefetch
+fetchcommand is highly configurable, allowing you to import pages for specific commands or categories.
+For a full list of options, see thefetchcommand reference.

-# Or from a specific file within a Gist
+# Or non-interactively from a specific file within a Gist

 intelli-shell import --gist 137846d029efcc59468ff2c9d2098b4f/docker.sh

-command also allows you to filter commands or preview them interactively before importing.
-For a full list of options, see theimport
+importcommand also allows you to filter commands or preview them interactively before importing.
+For a full list of options, see theimportcommand reference.

-You can use the AI when importing to extract and convert commands from any piece of textβa blog post, a tutorial, or even your own shell history file.
+of text—a blog post, a tutorial, or even your own shell history file.

 intelli-shell import -i --ai "https://my-favorite-cheatsheet.com"